ragibgulzar/DSA-Practice-Questions-In-Java/Arrays/Arrays.md

 3. Array Sorted or Not
 4. Array Sorted or Not 2
 5. Second Largest Element in Array
-6. Second Largesr Element in Array 2
+6. Second Largest Element in Array 2